A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 • Rooted in: Environments where anger was punished, unsafe, or caused disconnection.
 Learning that emotional expression risks rejection or harm.

-• Nervous system impact: Muscular bracing, especially in neck and back; digestive tension; headaches; autoimmune flare-ups from chronic emotional suppression.
+• Possible Nervous system impact: Muscular bracing, especially in neck and back; digestive tension; headaches; autoimmune flare-ups from chronic emotional suppression.

 • Common thought patterns: